MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - AKS provides two ways to implement Network Policy, and both implementations use Linux IPTables to enforce specified policies.
     - _Azure Network Policies_
     - _Calico Network Policies_
-  - Network policies do not conflict since they are additive.
+  - Network policies don't conflict since they are additive.
   - For a network flow between two pods to be allowed, both the egress policy on the source pod and the ingress policy on the destination pod need to allow the traffic.
   - The network policy feature can only be enabled at cluster instantiation time.
 It's not possible to enable network policy on an existing AKS cluster.